Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 # 🤑 Aggregate price

 Aggregate means "formed or calculated by the combination of many separate units".
-When we refer to an "aggregate price", we mean that the price reported by Pyth is a combination of multiple data points, not just a single source of information.
-This is a good thing for consumers & developers, as it provides a clear opportunity to avoid the pitfall of acting on incorrect data.
+When we refer to an "aggregate price" or "aggregate confidence interval" we mean that the information reported by Pyth is a combination of multiple data points.
+This is a good thing for consumers & developers to be aware of, as it provides a clear opportunity to avoid the pitfall of acting on incorrect data.
+Don't just rely on the aggregate price as a true price when performing financial calculations, take the confidence interval into account!

 ---